Extended Style Guide

 - Multiple references in the one list: separated by semi-colons, no final ‘and’; in descending date order unless there is good reason otherwise.

 - Footnote numbers in the main text: at the end of the sentence wherever possible.
-In-sentence numbers may be rarely used, to avoid ambiguity, preferably at the end of a clause.
+In-sentence numbers may be rarely used, to avoid ambiguity, preferably at the end of a clause and after punctuation.

 - Subsequent citations should be shortened:

 Marquart, ‘Luther and Theosis’, 202.

 - Do not use ‘ibid’ nor similar terms.

 - To indicate an editor or editors instead of an author or authors: use (ed.) or (eds) after the name.